Benedict Gross: Awards and honors

-Gross is a 1986 MacArthur Fellow.

-Gross, Zagier, and Dorian M. Goldfeld won the Cole Prize of the American Mathematical Society in 1987 for their work on the Gross–Zagier theorem.
+Gross received a MacArthur Fellowship in 1986.
+Gross, Zagier, and Dorian M. Goldfeld won the Cole Prize of the American Mathematical Society in 1987 for their work on the Gross–Zagier formula and the Gauss class number problem.
 In 2012, he became a fellow of the American Mathematical Society.

-Gross was elected as a fellow of the American Academy of Arts and Sciences in 1992 and as a member of the National Academy of Sciences in 2004.
+He was elected as a fellow of the American Academy of Arts and Sciences in 1992 and as a member of the National Academy of Sciences in 2004.
 He was elected to the American Philosophical Society in 2017.